changkevin51/Flask-Trivia-App/README.md

 ## Features

 - **User-Friendly Interface**: Intuitive and interactive design for a comfortable user experience.
-You can skip questions and end the quiz at any time to see your result.
+You can skip questions and end the quiz at any time to see your results.
 - **Endless Questions**: Uses the OpenTrivia library, which has over 4122 trivia questions.
 - **Categories**: Has 24 categories that are fully customizable by the user.
 The app starts with all of them selected.
 - **Difficulties**: The questions are divided into 3 difficulties that the user can adjust.